About this Tour

 Potash Road

-After visiting Arches, your tour guide will come pick you up from your hotel and take you to see Potash Road.
+After visiting Arches, your tour guide will take you to see Potash Road.
 Located right outside of Moab, this road winds along the Colorado river with water on one side, and a huge rock cliff on the other.
 Along this road, your tour guide will show you ancient petroglyphs and dinosaur tracks, as well as additional arches that can be accessed by foot.

 Moab